-"It must be noted that as per the directions of the Police, only one entry/exit gate was being kept open and this gate was manned by the police themselves, who were screening each and every person who entered the premises.
-There was no disturbance or altercation whatsoever and followers of Baba Ramdevji were peacefully waiting in queues stretched for over two kilometers.
+G "It must be noted that as per the directions of the Police, only one entry/exit gate was being kept open and this gate was manned by the police themselves, who were screening each and every person who entered the premises.
+There was no disturbance or altercation whatsoever and followers of Baba Ramdevji were A peacefully waiting in queues that stretched for over two kilometers.
 If the Police wanted to limit the number of participants to 5000 or to any other number, they could easily have done so at the gate itself.
-However, they made no attempt to either curtail the entry of from persons prevent the fast or to proceeding."
+However, they made no attempt to either curtail the entry of persons or to B prevent the fast from proceeding."